-As much as we are able, we have to take the time to nurture ourselves and then avoid the things that bring us emotional and/or physical pain (either immediate or eventual).
+As much as we’re able, we have to take the time to nurture ourselves and to avoid things that bring us emotional and/or physical pain (either immediate or eventual).

 Here are a few examples of what building and maintaining a solid foundation might look like for you:

-- getting out in the fresh air and moving your body
+- getting out into the fresh air and moving your body

 - hitting that yoga class

 - eating more whole plant foods and less of everything else

 - sitting on your meditation pillow

 - going grocery shopping and vowing to cook this week instead of eating out

 - choosing to be happy instead of being right

 - getting a solid 7- 8 hours of sleep every night

 - giving up crappy habits like smoking or engaging in drama